Arif777Mammadov/Arif777Mammadov/README.md

 - 👋 Hi, I’m @Arif777Mammadov
 - 👀 I’m interested in IT technologies and gameindustry
-- 🌱 I’m currently learning QA
+- 🌱 I've finished my QA courses and I'm ready to enroll on a job to improve my skills
 - 💞️ I’m looking to collaborate on anything related to my interest and specialization
 - 📫 You can reach me via my email: arifmamedov616@gmail.com